MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 Orthorhombic sulfur (also known as octasulfur, or alpha-S), only has one stable molecule, which is cyclo-octasulfur (also known as lambda sulfur).
 From lambda sulfur, you get two different kind of crystal polymorphs: alpha-S (strongly anisotropic orthorhombic crystals) and beta-S (weakly anisotropic monoclinic crystals).
 Alpha-S is stable at room temperature and turns into beta-S above 368K.

 Palik compiled many different sources and only records one polarization axis, specifically the polarizations along the an and b axes.
-They note that while orthorhombic crystals are usually biaxial, they average the an and b axes to make an effective 'orindary ray'.
+They note that while orthorhombic crystals are usually biaxial, they average the an and b axes to make an effective 'ordinary ray'.

 Table 1, n_perp and k_perp matches the txt file.
 --------------